 1. Locking up your birds at night

 This seems to be obvious – and of course it won’t stop visits during the late afternoon or early morning but you are more likely to have a fox visit during the night.
 So lock up those birds EVERY night without fail!

 I use this automatic pop hole opener made by AXT Electronic in Germany for my chickens.
 These cost you a few bob but work very well indeed.
 They close your pop hole when it gets dark and reopen it when it gets light.

 I also use the additional time clock module though which keeps the door closed until a preset time in the mornings – this stops the chickens from going out at 4am during the summer months when they could be at risk from a fox and also keeps my noisy cockerel inside until a sensible hour in the morning!

 Some manufacturers include the timer in their design.
 You can see a range of different models for sale on this page here.

 Another fairly obvious one but imagine a dog with a tugger-toy, a fox is no different in terms of strength and if he can get hold of a panel or door he can tug quite hard to open or break it.
 Flimsy door catches on a hen-house in an unfenced area present no great challenge to a determined fox.

 Humane fox traps can be bought from various country stores and online suppliers.
 These are large cages that are baited.
 When the fox enters, it triggers the trap, closing the door behind him.
-Traps need to be placed on a run known to be frequented by the fox.
-Traps need to be camouflaged since foxes are very intelligent creatures.
+Traps are placed on a run known to be frequented by the fox.
+They need to be camouflaged since foxes are very intelligent creatures.